Request Assessment

 10. Ideal customer profile (ICP)

 An ideal customer profile is a hypothetical description of the type of company that would reap the most benefit from your product or solution.
-These companies tend to have the quickest, most successful sales cycle, the greatest customer retention rates and the highest number of evangelists for your brand.
+These companies tend to have the quickest, most successful sales cycle, the greatest customer retention rates, and the highest number of evangelists for your brand.
+An ICP looks at the firmographics of a company that your business should be targeting.

 11. Sales enablement